-- Depending on how the mediation process is organised and on how the mediator(s) and parties wish to proceed, legal representatives may be present during all or part of the mediation sessions.
-It is, however, important that lawyers attending a mediation session together with their clients understand their very different role during the mediation session, which is a subsidiary one. - Close co-operation with the specialist legal representatives is particularly important when it comes to evaluating whether the solution favoured by the parties would fulfil the legal requirements in both jurisdictions concerned and determining what additional steps may be necessary to render the agreed solution legally binding and enforceable. - 146 A lawyer, of course, may also conduct mediation him- or herself, if he or she meets any existing requirements for acting as a mediator in his or her jurisdiction.
-However a lawyer may not 'mediate' a case in which he or she represents a party, due to conflicts of interest.
-187 - 147 A lawyer may also engage in the amicable resolution of a family dispute in other ways.
+- 133. A lawyer, of course, may also conduct mediation him or herself, if he or she meets any existing requirements for acting as a mediator in his or her jurisdiction.
+However a lawyer may not "mediate" a case in which he or she represents a party, due to conflicts of interest. - 134.
+A lawyer may also engage in the amicable resolution of a family dispute in other ways.
 See Chapter 15 below on other mechanisms to encourage agreed solutions, such as co-operative law.